List of Batwoman characters: Kate Kane / Batwoman

-After telling Jacob about Kate's current state, he and Alice break into the Sionis residence and take "Circe" to the abandoned Crow's headquarters where they confirm she is Kate Kane.
-Upon obtaining "Circe" and getting DNA printing, Jacob and Alice use some items to cause Kate to remember some things prior to Tatiana and some False Face Society members attacking.
-Ryan finds her and brings her to Wayne Tower.
-Mary had to sedate her when Kate experiences a mental battle between her younger self and "Circe".
-Upon pulling off a trick with Sophie, "Circe" confronts Black Mask where she stabs him in the hand wanting to know why she has Kate's memories.
-"Circe" fools Luke, Sophie, and Mary by having them think that Kate is in control so that she can access the other parts of the Batcave.
-After a fight with Ryan, "Circe" makes off with the villain items and gives them to Black Mask while "Circe" rips apart the Batwoman suit.
-During a showdown at a bridge, Ryan and Alice use the vapors of the Snakebite on "Circe" where she and Alice fall into the river.
-The vapors and being resuscitated by Ryan purge the "Circe" persona from Kate.
-After giving Ryan her blessing to continue as Batwoman, Kate leaves Gotham City stating to Sophie that she is going to visit her father and Supergirl before going on a quest to find Bruce.
+After learning that she is Circe, Jacob and Alice use some items to cause Kate to remember some events prior to Tatiana and the False Face Society attacking her.
+Ryan Wilder finds her and brings her to Wayne Tower.
+Mary had to sedate her when Kate experiences a mental battle between her younger self and Circe.
+Upon pulling off a trick with Sophie, Kate as Circe confronts Black Mask, wanting to know why she has Kate's memories.
+Circe fools Luke, Sophie, and Mary by having them think that Kate is in control so that she can access the other parts of the Batcave.
+After a fight with Ryan, Circe makes off with the villain items and gives them to Black Mask before ripping apart the Batwoman suit.
+During a showdown at a bridge, Ryan and Alice use the vapors of the Snakebite on Circe, purging the Alice persona from her.
+After giving Ryan her blessing to continue as Batwoman, Kate leaves Gotham City.